Last updated Aug 2018.

 Credit Cards: Be sure to inform your credit card providers you will be using your credit card in India or they can stop your card.

 Health and Cultural Protocol: People speak English and at least two or three other languages.
 Major religions: Hindu, Muslim, Sikh, Christian, Parsi, Jain, Buddhist.
+Do read up so you know the differences — please.

 Processed western food is imported and expensive.
 South Asian hospitality is legendary and no matter how poor people are, they will offer you tea or soda – accept tea unless you have the urge to be rude.
 Friends you make will be more likely to invite you home than to a restaurant for dinner (restaurants, particularly in hotels, are expensive).